clearlinux/clear-linux-documentation/source/guides/clear/mixer.rst

 #.
 Create image.

-   mixer creates a bootable image from your updated content using the :ref:`ister` tool.
+   mixer creates a bootable image from your updated content using the `clr-installer`_ tool.
 In this step you can specify which bundles you want *preinstalled* in the image.
 Users can later install other bundles available in your mix.